dansakamoto/ms-bingus/README.md

 ## Development
 Bingus was built in Vite/React and runs off of the ChatGPT API.

 It was created partially as a learning exercise.
-So if you're wondering why Bingus needs l18n and end-to-end tests, that's my excuse.
+So if you're wondering why Bingus needs localization, end-to-end tests, and progressive web app configuration, that's my excuse.